Choral

 author = {Giallorenzo, Saverio and Montesi, Fabrizio and Peressotti, Marco},

-title = {Object-Oriented Choreographic Programming},
+title = {Choral: Object-Oriented Choreographic Programming},

 journal = {CoRR},